johnston9/MS3-Shot-Caller/README.md

 2. #### As a First Time User, I want to find communications in my or other departments.

-    1. Upon opening a department page the user will see the latest messages displayed.
+    1. Upon clicking on a department, the user is taken to the "Find by Date" page where that day's messages automatically display.
-       They will see the option to open all messages and a more specicic option to find messages by a particular date.
+       They will see a form at the top allowing them to find messages by a particular date.
+    2. Below that are three buttons, the first to find all messages.
+       The second to add a message.
-    2. The user will see a further option to go to "Find messages by Poster" and on clicking they will be taken to the "Find messages by Poster Page" where they can get all messages from a particular team member by typing in their full name as instructed.
+    3. The third button will offer a further option to go to "Find messages by Poster" page.
+    5. On clicking this button the user will be taken to the "Find messages by Poster Page" where they can get all messages from a particular team member by typing in their full name as instructed.
-    3. The user will see all chosen messages each displaying,in the header the name and position of the poster, the subject and whether it is a priority or not.
+    6. In the actual messages container, each message displays the name and position of the poster, the subject and whether it is a priority or not in the header.
 On clicking on a message box it will open to show the message and an image if one has been posted.
-    4. If there are no messages for a particular request a message will display advising the user of this.
+    7. If there are no messages for a particular request a message will display advising the user of this.

 <p align="center"><strong>Departments</strong></p>